olivier-marin-job/beginning-ansible/README.md

 Run the ping module against the localhost to check if the localhost is a state suitable to  be managed by Ansible:

+### 2. Check if a commande is executable upon a host

 ```shell
 $ ansible localhost -m ping
 ```